bcgov/internationally-educated-nurses/README.md

 The following actions trigger deployments as follows:

-`make tag-dev` / Merge to main - Deploy to dev
+- `make tag-dev` or Merge to main - Deploy to dev
-`make tag-test` - Deploy to test
+- `make tag-test` - Deploy to test
-`make tag-prod` - Deploy to prod after approval.
+- `make tag-prod` - Deploy to prod after approval.

 #### Infrastructure and Deployments: